 When PRK had just been approved by the FDA, there was a more limited scope of PRK eligibility.
 Only patients with mild to moderate nearsightedness were suitable PRK candidates.
 Now, however, most individuals are appropriate candidates for PRK thanks to the innovations in PRK and other approaches to advanced surface ablation (ASA).
 For the right patient, PRK is an excellent alternative to LASIK.

 Even if you are not a suitable LASIK candidate, you may still be able to give up your daily dependence on prescription glasses or contact lenses, with PRK.
+Dr. Sandra Belmont is capable of giving her NYC patients the proper treatment for nearsightedness and astigmatism with this LASIK alternative.

 To schedule an appointment with Dr. Belmont to determine your PRK eligibility, please contact Belmont Eye Center by calling (212) 486-2020.